cristianoliveira/aerospace-marks/README.md

 # aerospace-marks

-**Beta**: I use it daily, but it's a WIP.
-Please report any issue or ideas in [issues](https://github.com/cristianoliveira/aerospace-marks/issues)
+**Beta**: I use this daily, but it's still a work in progress.
+Please report any issues or ideas in the [issues](https://github.com/cristianoliveira/aerospace-marks/issues) section.

-This is a cli for AeroSpace WM to manage marks on windows.
+This is a CLI tool for the AeroSpace WM that helps manage marks on windows.

-I's heavily based on sway marks [sway](https://man.archlinux.org/man/sway.5.en) but following the `aerospace` style of commands
+It’s heavily inspired by [sway marks](https://man.archlinux.org/man/sway.5.en), but follows the `aerospace` style of commands:
 ```text
 mark --add|--replace [--toggle] <identifier>